-What about exporting product elsewhere – i.e. to countries outside of the US and EU quota markets?
+What about exporting product elsewhere – i.e. to countries outside of the US, UK and EU quota markets?

-The New Zealand Meat Board only handles the export of meat into the US and EU quota markets.
+The New Zealand Meat Board only handles the export of meat into the US, EU and UK quota markets.
 For enquiries relating to other countries, you can obtain more information from Beef + Lamb New Zealand or contact Meat Industry Association for all trade enquiries, see links below.

 It is worth noting that there is scope to export additional beef into the EU, under the Most Favoured Nation (MFN) global quota.
 This involves New Zealand competing for the following quota volumes: